MediaComem/nh3-mag-supplang-plugin/README.md

 This is a WordPress plugin that allows for switching the language of a theme without interfering with the language of the content.

+It also register a new custom taxonomy, called `supplang_lang` that can be applied to posts, and indicates that it has been written in a specific language.

 > **This plugin has been developed using a WordPress 5.1.1**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->